boryspaulewicz/bhsdtr/Readme.md

 SDT is a *non-linear* model.
-An immediate consequence of non-linearity is that inference based on data aggregated over random grouping factors (such as subjects, items, etc.) is *invalid* because the estimates of SDT parameters based on such overly-aggregated data are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration).
+An immediate consequence of non-linearity is that inference based on data aggregated over random grouping factors (such as subjects, items, etc.) is *invalid* because the resulting estimates are biased (see [this paper](http://rouder.psyc.missouri.edu/sites/default/files/morey-jmp-zROC-2008_0.pdf) by Morey, Pratte, and Rouder for a demonstration).
 The only way to avoid this problem in the general case is by modelling the effects of